 Be advised at times a computer might be to far gone and non recoverable and the best resolution is to copy files, scan them and reload the operating system.
 Viruses associate with good software files and are sometime removed during the clean up process.
 These files could be essential Windows operating files needed to run the Windows operating systems or other essential programs on your computer.
 At this time it is suggested that all files be copied and scanned before being reloaded on a freshly formatted and reloaded computer.

 Please note that all antivirus programs are designed to be preventative in nature and to catch viruses while they happen.
 Ordering an antivirus program in most cases will not remove a currently embedded malware, spyware, adware, virus or rootkit.
 Once a virus, malware or spyware or rootkit has taken hold of your computer and has embedded its malicious code or activity the antivirus program may not be able to resolve the problem by itself.
 The source of the problem must be detected and removed first prior to running antivirus or malware programs.
-Many times the source file is embedded in System Start up, Registry or Program folders.
+Many times the source file is embedded in System Start up, Registry, Program folders or Browser Extensions.
 Each active process is unique and embedded in a different manner.
 Our staff has worked on many of these programs and understand the nature in which the code is developed.

 VERY VERY IMPORTANT – Some Virus, Malware, Spyware programs will download into your computer and immediately appear and inform you that your computer is infected.
 The programs look really real but these programs are know as fake alert or Ransomware programs and are designed to scare you into buying the solution.

 If the program does appear do not close the program.
 Immediately press CTRL -ALT- Delete and go to task manager – Select the task and hit end process.
 You may have to hold it down and another box may appear and show End Now.
 Hold the button down and the program should stop.